livecycle/preevy/site/docs/recipes/faster-build.md

 ### Generated image refs

 To allow reusing the cached image layers, stable IDs are required for each image - the image refs.
-Preevy generates image refs for each service comprising of the Compose project name (usually the directory name), service name and the current git hash.
+Preevy generates image refs for each service comprising of the Compose project name (usually the directory name), service name, and the current git hash.
 It will then use the generated image refs to add `cache_from` and `cache_to` directives for each service build.

 At the end of the build step, images will be pushed to the registry.
 Preevy will then run the provisioning step (`docker compose up`) with a modified Compose file which has the built image refs for each service.
-The result is a build which automatically uses the specified registry as a cache.
+The result is a build that automatically uses the specified registry as a cache.

 ### Using an image registry as a cache backend

 An [image registry](https://docs.docker.com/build/cache/backends/) can serve as a cache backend.

-When the `--registry` flag is specified, Preevy can automatically add cache directives which use the registry to the Compose project.
+When the `--registry` flag is specified, Preevy can automatically add cache directives that use the registry to the Compose project.

 #### Example